joesecurity/scripts/README.md

     usage: jbxbalancer-oem.py [-h] [--url | --sample-url] [--comments COMMENTS] [--wait-for-results] [--outdir OUTDIR]
                               PATH_OR_URL

-    Submit samples to the server with the shortest queue.
+    Submit samples, directories or URLs to the server with the shortest queue.
+    Uses jbxapi.py.
+Please set your submission options there.

     positional arguments:
       PATH_OR_URL           Path to file or directory.